 Comparison Table

-Feature | MRTA | MRTT | MLTA | MLTT |
+| Feature | MRTA | MRTT | MLTA | MLTT |

-Coverage Type | Decreasing | Decreasing | Level | Level |
+| Coverage Type | Decreasing | Decreasing | Level | Level |

-Premium Payment | One-time | One-time | Monthly / Yearly | Monthly / Yearly |
+| Premium Payment | One-time | One-time | Monthly / Yearly | Monthly / Yearly |

-Transferable? | No | No | Yes | Yes |
+| Transferable | No | No | Yes | Yes |

-Cash Value | No | No | Yes (some plans) | Yes (some plans) |
+| Cash Value | No | No | Yes (some plans) | Yes (some plans) |

 - MRTA / MRTT

-Coverage reduces over time, following your loan balance. - MLTA / MLTT
+coverage reduces over time, following your loan balance. - MLTA / MLTT

-Coverage remains level for the full policy term, even after most of your loan is repaid.
+coverage remains level for the full policy term, even after most of your loan is repaid.

 - MRTA / MRTT

-Important Facts About Medical History & Eligibility
+Medical History and Eligibility

 - Not everyone is eligible for every plan.
 People with existing medical history may face application rejections.

-- Full disclosure is critical even for minor medical history.
+- Full disclosure is critical, even for minor medical history.

-- Non-disclosure is risky while you might get coverage easily at first, claims can be denied if the insurer discovers non-disclosure during a claim review.
+You must declare your health history when applying for MRTA, MRTT, MLTA or MLTT.
+Non-disclosure is risky — while you might obtain coverage easily at first, claims can be denied if the insurer discovers non-disclosure during a claim review.
+This could leave your beneficiaries with no payout, and the policy could be void due to a breach of contract.

 Don’t Fall for This Common Myth